Murray Streets - The nerdy strategist who became the boss at BC&F Dentsu

 Those ambitions have, at times, been scoffed at in an industry where strategists and creatives simply aren't viewed as leadership material.

-Streets admits the perception persists that agency leaders should come from the accounts department and that only suits are capable of doing a good job in this space.
+Streets admits the perception persists that agency leaders should come from the account management department and that only suits are capable of doing a good job in this space.

 "My belief is that good leaders can come from anywhere," says Streets.